 For information, call the Bus Terminal at 819-562-8899.

 You may use the carpooling service Amigo Express if you want to get to other major cities in Quebec.
 It is cheaper than a bus ticket and you get to meet other people.

 There are many different clubs on campus, (ex: German Club, Photography Club, Amnesty International, Chess Club etc.).
 Every semester, there is a Club Day organized by the Student Council.
 On this day, all club representatives are in the SUB lobby to answer your questions.
 You can consult the Student Representative Council website and click on “Clubs” to get more information.

 Computers and Emails

 All students have free access to the Computer labs on campus.
-There are three computer labs in Nicolls, one in Hamilton (H-150) and two in the Library on campus.
+There are three computer labs in Nicolls, and two in the Library on campus.
 You can also borrow laptops for the duration of two hours from the circulation desk at the Library.
 All computers give you access to the Internet.
 You log in using your Bishop’s username and password.